-1.5 Study Approach and Methodology
+1.7 Study Approach and Methodology

-The approach to this exercise was structured such as to cover the requirements under the Environment Impact Assessment and Audit Regulations, 2005.
-It involved largely an understanding of the project background, the preliminary designs and the implementation plan as well as commissioning.
+The approach to this exercise was structured to cover the requirements under the Environment Impact Assessment and Audit Regulations, 2005.
+It involved largely an understanding of the project background, the preliminary designs, and the implementation plan as well as commissioning.

 In addition, baseline information was obtained through physical investigation of the project site areas, desktop studies, and public consultations with members of the community in the project areas, survey, photography, and discussions with the project Proponent.

 The methodology used in this study follows specific procedures and guidelines set by the EIA & Audit Regulations of 2005.
-The study adopted the following approach: The process for conducting the Impact Assessment is closely related to the flowchart in Figure 1-1.
+The study adopted the approach of cconducting Impact Assessment which is closely related to the flowchart in Figure 1-1.